-It's important to emphasize that the trust relationship must be mutual.
-Not only must the animal have learned through interaction with you that you are trust worthy, but you also must have learned through interactions with the animal that you don't have to be afraid of the animal.
+It's important to emphasize that there has to be a mutual trust relationship to guaranetee that the interaction is safe for person and for the animal.
+Not only must the animal have learned through interactions with you that you are trust worthy, but you also must have learned through interactions with the animal that you don't have to be afraid of the animal.
 Just a trace of fear will be picked up by the animal and make her or him hesitant to trust you fully.
-If this happens the training interactions between you and the animal are no longer predictable; the animal my retreat and show self-defensive aggressive actions.
+If this happens the interactions between you and the animal are no longer predictable; the animal my get afraid, retreat and show self-defensive aggressive actions.

-When you intend to make use of the squeeze-back during a training procedure, for example injection in the home cage, you will desensitize the animal to the squeeze0238 back before you start the actual training.
+When you intend to make use of the squeeze-back during a training procedure, for example injection in the homecage, you will desensitize the animal to the squeeze back before you start the actual training.
 You will allow the animal to gradually learn through experience that being gently coaxed with the squeeze-back and subsequently rewarded (either with a treat or by you gently touching/grooming the animal) is not at all a fear- or anxiety-inducing exercise.
 It is my experience with rhesus macaques and stump-tailed macaques that you can desensitize an animal to the squeeze back in less than five brief sessions.
 Gently desensitizing a monkey to the squeeze-back will strengthen the animal's trust in you and shorten the cumulative time needed to achieve the final goal of the training.
-A wellacclimated monkey will come to the front of the cage without being pushed by the squeeze-back when you approach his/her cage and ask him or her to come forward.
+A well-acclimated monkey will come to the front of the cage without being pushed by the squeeze-back, when you approach his/her cage and ask him or her to come forward.
 The subsequent training for injection or venipuncture is no big deal because the animal trusts you and is willing to work with rather than against you.

 I have trained many rhesus and stump-tailed macaques to cooperate during various procedures and applied with strict consistency positive reinforcement.
 You as trainer or handler need to be dominant for your own safety.
 How do you get dominant?
-Not with a stick, not with shouting, not with impatient reactions, and not with any kind of punishment, but instead with patience and gentle firmness.0239 It's a subtle process that I cannot translate into words, but it allows the animal to trust you.
+Not with a stick, not with shouting, not with impatient reactions, and not with any kind of punishment, but instead with patience and gentle firmness.
+It's a subtle process that I cannot translate into words, but it allows the animal to trust you.
 That trust is your safeguard against aggression and, I believe, gives the animal more space to comprehend the training tasks.